MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMAssetIntelligenceSynchronizationPoint.md

 PS XYZ:\> Remove-CMAssetIntelligenceSynchronizationPoint -InputObject $AIsync
 ```

-The first command gets the Asset Intelligence synchronization point on the System Center Configuration Manager site that has the site code ST1 on the site system server named CMDIV-WEST04.CORP.CONTOSO.COM.
+The first command gets the Asset Intelligence synchronization point on the Configuration Manager site that has the site code ST1 on the site system server named CMDIV-WEST04.CORP.CONTOSO.COM.
 The command stores the results in the $AIsync variable.

 The second command removes the Asset Intelligence synchronization point stored in the $AIsync variable.